bigmlcom/bigmler/docs/index.rst

 --locale LOCALE                     Locale code string --fields-map PATH                   Path to a file containing the dataset to
-                                    model fields map for evaluation --test-separator SEPARATOR          Character used as test data field separator.
+                                    model fields map for evaluation --test-separator SEPARATOR          Character used as test data field separator --prediction-header                 Include a headers row in the prediction file --prediction-fields TEST_FIELDS     Comma-separated list of fields of the test file to be included in the prediction file

 Remote Resources